The Ducati 899 Panigale maintenance schedule and service intervals — sourced from the owner’s manual.

 General Information on the Ducati 899 Panigale

-The Ducati 899 Panigale was a really special motorcycle that was only produced for a couple of years.
+The Ducati 899 Panigale is a really special motorcycle that was only produced for a couple of years.

-The 899 Panigale replaced the earlier 848 Panigale.
-It was pretty different.
-It wasn’ tjust the larger engine (898cc vs the earlier 848cc), but the styling changes were pretty obvious too — re-introducing a double-sided swing-arm for the smaller “middleweight” Ducati superbikes.
+The 899 Panigale replaced the earlier Ducati 848 Superbike.
+It is pretty different.
+It isn’t just the larger engine (898cc vs the earlier 849cc), but the styling changes were pretty obvious too — re-introducing a double-sided swing-arm for the smaller “middleweight” Ducati superbikes.

-The Ducati 899 Panigale also has a whole host of ride-by-wire rider aids, like traction control, ride modes, and ABS — but not yet cornering ABS (this would come in later motorcycles only, like the V2).
-Ducati even says that the engine brake control unit monitors deceleration under heavy braking and administers RbW throttle to maintain optimum grip.
+The Ducati 899 Panigale also has a whole host of ride-by-wire rider aids, like traction control, ride modes, and ABS — but not yet cornering ABS (this would come in later motorcycles only, like the Ducati Panigale V2).

-Even though there’s no S or R version of the 899 Panigale, the suspenion is already high-spec.
+Even though there’s no S or R version of the 899 Panigale, the suspension is already decent spec.
 The front suspension is taken care of by 43mm Showa BPF with full adjustability — pre-load, and compression and rebound damping.
-The rear shock is a Sachs fully adjustable suspension, as well as progressive linkage operation.
+The rear shock is a Sachs fully adjustable shock.
+This is a similar setup to what was on the Ducati 848 superbikes before the Corse.

 Ducati 899 Panigale Owner’s Manual